packetzero/osquery_aws_notes/setup.md

-# Setup for Integration Tests
+# Setup for AWS Logger Integration Tests

 This will guide you through the creation of AWS user and role, as well as the docker proxy to test aws_endpoint_override setting.